w3c/wot/proposals/privacy.md

 Services providing TDs must require authentication (for example, using OAuth or PKI) of the requester to ensure they are who they say they are.
 In addition, the system needs to ensure that the requester is authorized to receive TDs.

+### Consumers MUST accept TDs only from Authenticated producers
+In other words, communication of TDs between producers and consumers must be over mutually authenticated channels.

 ### TDs provided to a Consumer MUST be filtered to remove any optional information not required by that Consumer.
 For example, if a Consumer does not need human-readable titles or descriptions in a TD, these should be removed.
 If a Consumer does not need to maintain state related to the consumed device, then an ID is not necessary and should be omitted.